WordPress/gutenberg/packages/components/src/ui/styles/README.md

 Variables added to the overarching config should align with variables declared in the `base-styles` package.

 These variables are accessed via the `ui.get` helper exported from `styles` and are exposed as CSS Custom Properties.

-## Theme Tokens

-Tokens are similar to variables except that they are not exposed as CSS Custom Properties.
-This is to avoid introducing too many new public APIs.
-Instead, we simply access them off of the `ui.tokens` object as you would any normal JavaScript object. `ui.tokens` is a _frozen_ object so runtime changes are no allowed to it, updates to it must be constant and done in the [`styles/tokens.js`](./tokens.js) module.

 ## Mixins

 Mixins are helper functions for composing and building styles.

 ### `space`

 `space` is the core of the style system's spacing system.
-It will automatically transform a given space value into the correct spacing for the theme based off the token `gridBase` value.
+It will automatically transform a given space value into the correct spacing for the theme based off the `gridBase` variable.
 It can accept any number value.

 ### `flow`